 |Android Google Play referrer||Google Play supports passing a referrer through the install process that we listen for.
 It’s notoriously unreliable and currently unsupported when redirecting from Chrome.
 However, we’ll use it when available.
 Enabling this method is covered in the SDK Integration Guide.|

 |iOS 9/10 Safari cookie passthrough||We built a custom technique into our iOS SDK that will guarantee 100% accuracy on iOS 9/10 when a user clicks from the Safari browser.
 This only applies if you include SafariServices.framework in your app.
 Note that this method has some risks due to a recent (9/1/16) policy change on iOS.
 Please see our new recommended path to use this feature.|

 |Android Chrome Tabs cookie passthrough||We built a custom technique into our Android SDK that will guarantee 100% accuracy when a user originates from the Chrome browser.
 We’re automatically cookie match based on app.link, but you can configure the domain depending on your use case.
 Please see the guide here.|

 Methods without 100% match accuracy

-Browser to app fingerprint match
+Browser to app snapshot match

 Branch collects information about devices both when a user is in the browser – via a click on a Branch link – and then after they open the app.
 This information includes IP Address, OS, OS version, device model and other parameters.
-This is the user’s digital fingerprint and can be obtained in the browser and in the app.
+This is the user’s digital snapshot and can be obtained in the browser and in the app.

-Customize the fingerprint matching criteria
+Customize the snapshot matching criteria